- Strength standards are strength benchmarks for different exercises based on your body weight and sex.

-- A good rule of thumb when setting strength goals is to try to move up to the next category on the strength standards charts shown below by getting stronger or maintaining your strength while losing body fat.
+- A good rule of thumb when setting strength goals is to try to move up to the next category on the strength standards shown below by getting stronger or maintaining your strength while losing body fat.

 When you start lifting weights, your first, second, and third priority should be this: